Annual Fire Safety Statements

-Ensure that the annual inspection and d measures occurs no longer than 3 months before your annual fire safety statement is due.
+Ensure that the annual inspection and measures occur no longer than 3 months before your annual fire safety statement is due.
 You should always allow yourself time to fix any problems.

-Your choice a professional to review the report should be someone that is not an installer, and therefore has no stake in their recommendations.
+You choose a professional to review the report should be someone that is not an installer and therefore has no stake in their recommendations.

 Remember that a copy of the fire safety schedule and the most recent annual fire safety statement must be on display in a prominent position within your building.